ydb-platform/ydb/ydb/docs/en/core/devops/manual/upgrade.md

 * `X.Y.* → X.Y+2.*`: Update is impossible, major versions are inconsistent.
 * `X.Y.* → X.Y-2.*`: Update is impossible, major versions are inconsistent.

 A list of available versions can be found on the [download page](../../downloads/index.md).
-The YDB release policy is described in more details in the [Release management](../../contributor/manage-releases.md) article of the YDB development documentation.
+The {{ ydb-short-name }} release policy is described in more details in the [Release management](../../contributor/manage-releases.md) article of the {{ ydb-short-name }} development documentation.

 {% note warning %}